augusto-mantilla/letgoweb/README.md

 ### Requirements

 - go compiler
-- mysql server com utilizador letme -p hello
+- mysql server with user letme -p hello
-- utilizar sql code in ./db
+- use sql code in ./db

 ### For building and running the server